Skip to main content

 Designed the taxonomy

-Based on what I was looking for in a tool, I built the audit framework from scratch: four check categories, three severity tiers, 14 individual checks, each with plain-language remedies designed for non-technical readers.
+I built the audit framework from scratch: four check categories, three severity tiers, 14 individual checks, each with plain-language remedies written for someone who wants to install a useful tool safely, not someone who knows what a threat model is.

 Built and iterated

-I built the skill using Claude Code's skill-creator framework, testing against edge cases and refining the remedy walkthrough to work conversationally rather than as a static checklist.
+I built the skill using Claude Code's skill-creator framework, then refined the remedy walkthrough to work conversationally rather than as a static checklist.
+The auditor asks one question at a time and checks in before moving on.

 Validated with a live audit

-After the build I ran a real audit against a public skill to confirm the checks worked correctly, the reporting was accurate, and the output was useful to someone seeing it for the first time.
+I ran a real audit against a public skill to confirm the checks produced accurate findings and the output was clear to someone seeing it for the first time.

 The Auditor Audits Itself